 Directly beneath that is where the server reports how long it has been continuously running for, broken down into days, hours, and minutes.

-In the top right, this screen details when the last update was made regarding the server’s current status and information.
+This screen details when the last update was made regarding the server's current status and information in the top right.

 Below that, it indicates the current time as reported on the server.

-The next line shows how many players are currently logged onto the server, out of the total maximum allowed.
+The next line shows how many players are currently logged onto the server out of the maximum allowed.

-The second bar graph shows the RAM usages of the server in real time, updated every few seconds.
-This graph not only details the percent of RAM used, but also shows the total amount of RAM allocated for the McMyAdmin server.
+The second bar graph shows the RAM usages of the server in real-time, updated every few seconds.
+This graph details the percent of RAM used and showed the total amount of RAM allocated for the McMyAdmin server.

 The final section on the Status page is the three server commands you can run for the server’s operation.

-Stopping the server will cause the Minecraft server to stop and no longer use any resources, and prevent any users from joining until the server is restarted.
+Stopping the server will cause the Minecraft server to stop and no longer use any resources and prevent users from joining until the server is restarted.
 If the server is already stopped, this option is replaced with a Start Server button.

-Sleeping the server will cause the server to no longer consume resources, but will restart itself if a player attempts to connect.
+Sleeping the server will cause the server to no longer to consume resources but restart itself if a player attempts to connect.